 WHO ARE WE LOOKING FOR?

-We are looking for a bright and creative GIS student with a hands-on approach and technical skills who is interested in contributing to humanitarian data needs.
+We are looking for a bright and creative Volunteer Software Architect with a hands-on mentality and strong technical skills to contribute to software that serves humanitarian needs.

 WHAT WILL YOU BE DOING?